 As a soloist, Kang performed Walton Concerto with Nagoya Philharmonic Orchestra, Don Quixote with Misha Maisky and Frankfurt Radio Symphony Orchestra.
 She has also performed the Bartok and Elgar Concertos for viola, Britten “Lachrymae”, and the Mozart Sinfonia Concertante, appearing with orchestras such as the Tokyo Metropolitan Orchestra, the Tokyo TOHO Gakuen Orchestra, and the Boston Modern Orchestra Project.

-As an avid chamber musician, Kang has been invited to international festivals in the USA, Europe, and Asia, such as Marlboro Music Festival, Steans Institute at Ravinia Festival, Yellow Barn and Monadnock Festivals, Kronberg Academy’s Mit Musik-Miteinander, and the Viola Space Festivals both in Tokyo and Taiwan.
+Kang has been invited to international festivals in North America, Europe, and Asia, such as Marlboro Music Festival, Steans Institute at Ravinia Festival, Yellow Barn, Monadnock festival, Morningside Music Bridge, Verbier Festival, Rencontres Musicales Camerata Lysy, Kronberg Academy’s Mit Musik-Miteinander, Chamber Music Connects the World, and the Viola Space Festivals both in Tokyo and Taiwan.
 Renowned artists, whom she shared the stage with, include Kim Kashkashian, Nobuko Imai, Antoine Tamestit, Steven Isserlis, Christian Tetzlaff, Lucy Chapman, Paul Katz, Peter Wiley and Marcy Rosen.
-Kang’s enthusiasm for chamber music is also more recently documented by her becoming a member of the Israeli Chamber Project, the Imai Viola Quartet, and the Dalia String Quartet.
+Kang’s enthusiasm for chamber music is also more recently documented by her becoming a member of the Imai Viola Quartet and the Dalia String Quartet.

 Kang studied at Central Conservatory in Beijing, the New England Conservatory in Boston, later at the Kronberg Academy in Germany, under the guidance of professors such as Nobuko Imai, Kim Kashkashian, Garth Knox, Donald Weilerstein, Miriam Fried, Liangsheng Chen, and Changhai Wang.